Reuben-Mattam/Tracker.Sptfy/README.md

-# tracker.sptfy
+# Tracker.Sptfy
 Spotify Music Tracker
-To use this program to track your own stats, you need to set up a Spotify for Developer's app to access the web API.
+To use this program to track your own spotify stats, you need to set up a Spotify for Developer's app to access the web API.
 You can do so here: https://developer.spotify.com/dashboard.
 From there, you will need to set up a .env file with the following credentials

 SPOTIFY_CLIENT_ID=